Flexible Preschool options

 For ages 2 to 3

-A two day a week program with play-based, age-appropriate activities designed especially for active little learners.
+A one day a week program with play-based, age-appropriate activities designed especially for active little learners.

 PreschoolFull and Half day options

 For ages 3 & 4

 You choose the number of days per week along with flexible full-day and half-day options.

 • Jesus as our Savior and good friend who is always with us

 • Investigate using the senses